Moving to Florida: Your Ultimate Guide

 If you’re moving to Florida with children, you’ll want to look into schooling.
 Despite low funding, Florida’s school system is solid.
 In fact, Florida’s public high schools are sixth in the nation based on a 2019 report on the country’s best high schools.
 Florida’s elementary and middle schools are slightly behind, with an eighth-grade NAEP proficiency of 26.1% in math and 30.3% in reading.
 However, from public schools to charter schools to home education networks, there is surely an option that meets your family’s needs.

-Located in St. Augustine, Florida, St. John’s County School District ranks first on Niche out of 67 school districts in Florida.
-The district also ranks first for best school districts for athletes and fifth for districts with the best teachers.
+- St. John’s County School District: Located in St. Augustine, Florida, St. John’s County School District ranks first on Niche out of 67 school districts in Florida.
+The district also ranks 2nd for best school districts for athletes and 5th for districts with the best teachers.

-Seminole County Public Schools in Sanford is the third-best school district in Florida out of 67 districts.
-The area also ranks 9th for diversity and 25th for safety.
+- Seminole County Public Schools: Seminole County Public Schools in Sanford is the fourth-best school district in Florida out of 67 districts.
+The area also ranks 2nd for diversity and 3rd for athletes.

-Located in Naples, Collier County Public Schools is the fourth highest ranking school district out of 67 districts in Florida.
-The area also ranks third for best athletes, 7th for districts with the best teachers, 10th for safety, and 13th for diversity.
+- Martin County School District: Located in Stuart, Martin County School District is the fifth highest ranking school district out of 67 districts in Florida.
+The area also ranks 7th for districts with the best teachers, and 8th for safety.

 If you’re moving to Florida with hopes of pursuing higher education, you’re in luck!
 According to a 2019 ranking of all 50 states’ education systems, Florida has the best higher education system in the nation.
 The ranking was determined by the number of citizens that hold degrees, costs of attending college, student debt burden, and the time it takes to complete a two or four-year program.
 For more insight into Florida’s higher education system, take a look at the best colleges in Florida.